chobbledotcom/avo-coffee/src/pages/about.md

 # About Avo Coffee

 We're a family-run cafe in Haslingden, Rossendale, offering freshly prepared food and great coffee.
-Our focus is on quality ingredients, delicious flavors, and a warm, welcoming atmosphere.
+Our focus is on quality ingredients, delicious flavours, and a warm, welcoming atmosphere.

 ## Our Story